Tezigudo/Card_game/README.md

 ## About this project

-This Card Game include 2 main game including `Pok Deng` and `Black Jack` game in every game I user will input a list of name and a list of player object that will be created by name in that list. then lets play, the game will loop untill has one player money more than 0. in the other hand, all people less than 0 except one people. when a game start the graphical output will show each player hand.
+This Card Game include 2 main game including `Pok Deng` and `Black Jack` game in every game user will input a list of name and a list of player object that will be created by name in that list. then lets play, the game will loop untill has one player money more than 0. in the other hand, all people less than 0 except one people. when a game start the graphical output will show each player hand.
 At the end The game will show winner and update score into CSV file.

 ---